 As I mentioned before, it’s really versatile so feel free to get really creative with it.
 I am just starting to branch out from my standard stir fry seitan dishes myself, but I’ve had these fajitas numerous times and enjoyed them tremendously.
 As you can see by the photo, you can add as many of your favorite fajita accouterments to this dish as you like!
 Salsa, avocados, sour cream, you name it -you’re having the same delicious basic, just with a different protein source.

 So what’s it cost to get this fabulous faux foul?
 A 10 oz. package at the Sac Natural Foods Co-op will run from $3.99 to $4.99, and you will be able to get enough for four people from one package.
 Not a bad option when you’re craving meat & it’s just too expensive, or if you’re just trying to cut back on extra calories by eating a more vegetarian type diet.
 Altogether – excluding fixing – you’re only spending about $10 to serve 4 people with these super simple fajitas.
 That works out to around $2.50 per serving!
 Make these for a fun weeknight meal and rest assured that you will be able to make something all of your guests will eat, without having to take out a 2nd mortgage on your 2nd mortgage. 🙂

-*Note: If you have any wheat or gluten related allergies such as celiac disease, please, PLEASE use real chicken.
+*Note: If you have any wheat or gluten-related allergies such as celiac disease, please, PLEASE use real chicken.
 Or some very well marinated tofu.
 Or don’t make this at all and choose from one of the other 88 recipes (can you imagine!?) on the site!
-I don’t want you getting sick!
+I don’t want you to get sick!